tpSpace/Hospital-DBMS/README.md

 A project for principle of database management at HCMIU.
-- This is a simple web allows patients to view their personal profolio and make an appoiment with doctor.
+- This is a simple web allows patients to view their personal profolio and make an appoiment with doctors.
-- Beisde patients we also have pages for doctor, staffs and nurces.
+- Beisde patients we also have pages for doctors, staffs and nurses.

 # Tech Stack
 - **Back-end**: Spring Boot, Spring Data JPA, RESTful API